 Mediation Mediation is a meeting between a representative for the insurance carrier and the policyholder.
 A mediator will facilitate the meeting and both parties will present information regarding the claim.
 The goal is to find a solution for both parties.

-Adjuster This is a professional hired to evaluate property damage.
+Adjuster An adjuster is a professional hired to evaluate property damage.
 The adjuster will determine how much damage has occurred to the property.
-The adjuster will also recommend the amount to be paid out for the damages.
+They will also recommend the amount to be paid out for the damage.
+Adjusters can be hired by the insurance company or by the policyholder.

-Although a homeowners insurance policy is designed to provide financial protection in case of damage from a covered event, there are certain circumstances where a claim may be denied, including:
+Although a homeowners insurance policy is designed to provide financial protection in case of damage from a covered event, there are certain circumstances that justify a denied homeowners insurance claim.
+These include:

-• Lack of coverage – Homeowners policies do not cover every type of event or cause of damage.
+• Lack of coverage: Homeowners policies do not cover every type of event or cause of damage.
 Policies have exclusions, meaning damage caused to your home by certain perils is not covered.
-For example, flood coverage is excluded from standard homeowners insurance coverage.
+For example, flood coverage is excluded from most standard homeowners insurance coverage.

-• Missed filing deadline – There are time limits on when you are able to file a claim.
+• Missed filing deadline: There are time limits on when you are able to file a claim.
 Generally, this time limit could be up to a year from when the incident occurred, but it can vary by insurer and state.
-This is why it is important to file a claim as soon as the damage takes place and it is safe to do so, to avoid missing critical deadlines.
+Experts recommend filing a claim as soon as the damage takes place and it is safe to do so to avoid missing critical deadlines.

-• Not enough documentation – If you failed to submit sufficient documentation, such as photos, videos or witness statements, it could result in a denial of your claim.
-Insurance adjusters rely on as much detail as possible for making a decision, so the more supporting evidence, the more informed a decision the adjuster can be.
+• Not enough documentation: If you fail to submit sufficient documentation, such as photos, videos or witness statements, it could result in a denial of your claim.
+Insurance adjusters rely on the details when making a decision, so the more supporting evidence, the more informed a decision the adjuster can likely make.

-• Negligence – You are responsible to maintain your home, which includes regular maintenance and repairs.
-Failure to maintain your home and perform repairs as needed can cause your appeal to be denied if it is found to have contributed to the cause of loss.
+• Negligence: You are responsible for the upkeep of your home, which includes regular maintenance and repairs.
+Failure to maintain your home or perform repairs as needed can cause your appeal to be denied if found to have contributed to the cause of loss.

 Sometimes, your insurer may not deny your claim outright.
 Instead, a settlement could come in lower than expected.
-If this is the case, the same process of reviewing all related documentation, asking for another review and hiring an independent third-party investigation could be used to dispute a home insurance claim settlement offer.
+If this is the case, the same process of examining all related documentation, asking for another review and hiring a public adjuster could be used to dispute a home insurance claim settlement offer.
 You could also seek the advice of an attorney before accepting a settlement amount.

 Frequently asked questions

 • A home insurance adjuster handles claims for the insurance company or policyholder.
-Their job is to verify the claim details, investigate the loss, verify damages and estimate repair costs.
-While a home insurance adjuster usually works for an insurance company, a public insurance adjuster is a third party that may be hired by either to perform an independent claim estimate.
+Their job is to verify the claim details, investigate the loss, look at the damage and estimate repair costs.
+While a home insurance adjuster usually works for a homeowners insurance company, a public insurance adjuster is a third party that may be hired to perform an independent claim estimate.

 • Disputing an insurance claim denial for renters insurance is like disputing a homeowners insurance claim denial.
-Consider taking the same steps, which include reviewing the claim and coverage details, filing an appeal, getting an independent professional opinion, filing a complaint with the state’s insurance department and hiring an attorney.
-Depending on your situation and the details of the claim denial, you may not need to complete all steps to dispute a renters insurance claims denial.
+Consider taking the same steps, which could include reviewing the claim and coverage details, filing an appeal, getting an independent professional opinion, filing a complaint with the state’s insurance department and hiring an attorney.